Studio Art Major, B.A.

-- A completed application form,
+- A completed application form

-Special Opportunities in Art
+Special Opportunities in Art and Art History

 Independent study work requires a minimum of three hours per week per credit hour.
 For example, a typical three-credit-hour class would require at least nine hours of work per week.
 Once the semester begins, students must meet with the faculty member initially to confirm goals, review expectations, and establish semester deadlines.
 Thereafter, students must meet regularly to review work in progress, with a suggested biweekly frequency.
 Total time spent in direct interaction with the faculty member for the semester must average 45 minutes per week.
 This may be in the form of face-to-face meetings, blog or e-mail exchanges, or group critiques with other independent study students and their advisors.

 There are several undergraduate student organizations serving the visual arts at Carolina.
-The Undergraduate Art Association (UAA) is a campuswide social club that supports and develops undergraduate visual artists at Carolina regardless of their enrollment in art classes, and strengthens the impact of visual art in the University community.
-The Studio Art Majors Association (SAMA) is aimed specifically at developing community and professional opportunities that augment the experience for studio majors.
+The Undergraduate Art Association (UAA) is a campuswide social club that supports and develops undergraduate visual artists at Carolina — regardless of their enrollment in art classes — and strengthens the impact of visual art in the University community.
+The Studio Art Majors Association (SAMA) is aimed at developing community and professional opportunities that augment the experience for studio art majors and minors, especially through programming of the SAMple Gallery in the Hanes Art Center.
 ArtHeels is a service-based organization that is passionate about bringing arts (visual, performing, and literary) to the healthcare setting.
 The Art History Liaisons is the undergraduate art history group.
-Kappa Pi is the art majors honors society which includes both studio and art history majors.
+Kappa Pi is the department majors' honors society which includes both studio and art history majors.
 These groups serve as an important link between the majors and the department’s administration.
 The department utilizes these organizations to facilitate communication about matters of interest, including participation in departmental initiatives or other extracurricular opportunities.

 Allcott Travel Fellowships support two summer research projects in studio art and/or art history.

-The Pearman Fund supports special projects in both art history and studio art.
+The Beatrice Pearman Fund supports special projects in both art history and studio art.
 Competitions for art history research funds are held in the fall and the spring.
 Studio art students may request funds for special projects by submitting a proposal to the director of undergraduate studies in studio art.
-Awards are generally $500 or less.
+Awards are $500 or less.